An Automated Theorem Proving Framework for Information-Theoretic Results: Verification of EII via Auxiliary Searching

-In this section, we present an algorithm for verifying an EII in the form \eqref{eq:aux_impl2}.
-A simple brute-force algorithm is to identifying $U_{i}=X_{S_{i}}$, and exhaust all choices of $S_{1},S_{2},\ldots,S_{l}\subseteq[n]$, which can be computationally prohibitive.
+In this section, we present an algorithm for verifying an EII in the form \eqref{eq:aux_impl2}, that is capable of verifying any trivial EII \eqref{eq:trivial_imp}.
+A simple brute-force algorithm is to identify $U_{i}=X_{\mathcal{S}_{i}}$, and exhaust all choices of $\mathcal{S}_{1},\mathcal{S}_{2},\ldots,\mathcal{S}_{l}\subseteq[n]$, or equivalently exhaust all possible substution matrices $\mathbf{S}\in\{0,1\}^{l\times n}$, which can be computationally prohibitive.
 We discuss methods to reduce the search space.
 The algorithm is divided into two steps: the sandwich procedure, and exhaustion with cached linear program optimization.

 {}